-Accommodations are provided to allow students diagnosed with specific learning disabilities, for those with other disabilities who meet federal guidelines (e.g., attention, health, hearing, learning, mobility, physical, psychiatric, or vision) or short term issues such as broken bones equal access to an education at Grace College & Seminary.
+Accommodations are provided to allow students diagnosed with specific learning disabilities and those with other disabilities who meet federal guidelines (e.g., attention, health, hearing, learning, mobility, physical, psychiatric or vision) or those students with short-term issues such as broken bones, equal access to an education at Grace College & Seminary.